AnarchoTechNYC/meta/train-the-trainers/practice-labs/securing-a-shell-account-on-a-shared-server/README.md

 "The dollar sign (`$`) at the end?" you ask.

 "Yup," Alice answers.
-"That dollar sign is the conventional way of telling you that you are speaking to a command shell and have regular user privileges, and not any special powers or elevated privileges like the sysops and administrators have."
+"That dollar sign is the computer's way of telling you that you are speaking to a command shell and have regular user privileges, and not any special powers or elevated privileges like the sysops and administrators have."

 "Right."
-You nod, but think it best not to ask too much about how to elevate your privileges just yet.
+You nod.
+Although immediately curious about these "elevated privilegs," you think it best not to ask too much about how to elevate your privileges just yet.

 "So, you're speaking to a command shell, and you're in your home folder.
 Enter the `pwd` command, then press the `return` key to run that command."